How to make money fearlessly

 Changing your mindset and becoming truly bold could open up a world of opportunities.
 You might discover exciting ways to generate money and create new income streams, paving the way for a better life.

 66% of men are comfortable asking for a pay rise, compared to 40% of women according to a study by CV-Library.
 You may feel squeamish about asking for a pay rise, but it can be a very normal thing to do.
 First, think about timing.
-Try not to raise the issue when your boss is having a bad day.
+Try not to raise the issue when the energy is off or if the team is stressed about a deadline.
 On the other hand, if you’ve just saved the day or had some amazing feedback on your latest project, now might be a good time to make a request.
 If you believe that you are underpaid and you have over-delivered, it’s worth having the conversation.
 If you're not sure, maybe wait a year and build up your case.

 Before the meeting, put in some prep time.
 Think of it as a mini job interview.
 Sell yourself and have your facts straight.
 Do your research.
 Try to find out what similar jobs pay, either by searching for average salaries or by asking on social media or forums.

 Write down a list of benefits and results you have brought to the company.
 Then list ways you feel you could generate new growth.
 This will help provide a solid argument for a new salary package.

 To be fearless in discussions about money, it pays to believe in yourself.
 If you need to steady your nerves, do some breathing exercises beforehand.
 Relax and smile as you walk in, and then confidently outline why you feel you’ve earned a raise.

 If the answer is a ‘yes’, congratulations!
 If it’s a ‘no’, now could be the perfect time to ask what you need to do in future to get that raise.
 If possible, set a provisional date for that next chat.